Call for Papers

 - Papers must be submitted electronically via OCS Submission System by the stated deadline.
 The deadline is firm and not negotiable.

 The accepted papers will be published as a volume of Springer-Verlag CCIS (Communications in Computer and Information Science) series.
-ICIIT 2017 CCIS Volume will be systematically submitted by Springer to various indexing services, including EI-Compendex, DBLP, Google Scholar, etc. Distinguished papers selected from ICIIT 2017, after further extensions, will be recommended for publication in an International Journal.
+ICIIT 2017 CCIS Volume will be systematically submitted by Springer to various indexing services, including DBLP, Google Scholar, EI-Compendex, Mathematical Reviews, SCImago, Scopus and it is submitted for the inclusion in ISI Proceedings and Inspec.
+Distinguished papers selected from ICIIT 2017, after further extensions, will be recommended for publication in an International Journal.